Rooms 82 /Architecture Steven Holl Architects /Interior Design Steven Holl Architects /The Original Susanne Kraus-Winkler

 An emphasis on cork

-Cork as a material, form and texture is realized in numerous details throughout the resort, from the lighting fixtures in the restaurant dining room to the texture of the lobby’s staircase and concrete walls.
+Cork as a material, form and texture is realized in numerous details throughout the Hotel, from the lighting fixtures in the restaurant dining room to the texture of the lobby’s staircase and concrete walls.
 This emphasis on cork echoes, of course, the Loisium's raison d’être – to celebrate wine in a spa atmosphere.
 But it’s more than that – the lobby rejoices in design with the Kiesler Eck, a display of furnishings created for art maven Peggy Guggenheim in 1942 and available as reproductions by the modern Wittmann Carpentry Workshop.
 Colored concrete in a unique hue (a combination of ochre and adobe red) sets off the greenery that surrounds the glassed-in lobby.

 Susanne Kraus-Winkler is a long-standing and highly recognized tourism and hospitality expert in Austria.
 After graduating from the Vienna University of Economics and Business Administration, Kraus-Winkler became the senior partner in the Vienna office of Austria's leading tourism consulting company, Kohl & Partner.
-With more than twenty years of management in her family's hotels and restaurants, Kraus-Winkler is the founding partner of the LOISIUM Wine & Spa resort hotels, uniting the timeless lifestyle trend of wine with her love of modern architecture to create an exceptional experience.
+With more than twenty years of management in her family's hotels and restaurants, Kraus-Winkler is the founding partner of the Loisium Wine & Spa Hotel Langenlois, uniting the timeless lifestyle trend of wine with her love of modern architecture to create an exceptional experience.
 Kraus-Winkler is currently president of HOTREC, the European Hotel & Restaurant Association in Brussels, and lectures on tourism and leisure real estate at various academic institutions across Europe.